list of marketo email invalid codes

 Flow:

 Your flow will update the Email Invalid to False, and update the cause.
-You’ll want to make sure you adjust the qualification rules in the schedule section of the smart campaign to make sure that leads can flow through every time.
+Adjust the qualification rules in the smart campaign’s schedule so leads can flow through every time.

 Smart List: